- What people don’t know about motorbikes

 Here’s a group of four riders from New Zealand on some good looking Honda 150s.
 These kiwis from their sparsely populated island are about to see more traffic than they have in their lives!

-ECE (European certified) LS2 road helmets can be rented from Tigit for $2 a day, or $20 a month.
-Please request this in advance.
+ECE (European certified) LS2 road helmets Please request rental in advance.

 Jacket, Knee and Elbow Protectors Rentals